In Conversation With: Frederick Phua

 My creative process is rather simple.
 I like to think “within the box”.
 It is where innovation truly lies.
 I would always start with the value or meaning I want to create.
 Do a lot of research to know the constraints surrounding the topic.
-Know what I do not want to do and finally create more problems.
-These 4 boundaries help form a box in which I think in.
-My creative software are my hands, a pen and paper.
+Knowing what I do not want to do and finally creating more problems.
+These 4 boundaries help form a box in which I think.
+My creative software is my hands, a pen, and paper.

 How do you deal with feedback?

 In all honesty, I do not do very well with negative feedback.
 But I always take a step back and try to understand where the other person is coming from.
-Overtime, I have built and immunity towards it.
+Over time, I have built an immunity toward it.
 I can now identify the constructive and non-constructive ones.